-Employees may express milk during regularly scheduled paid break and paid/unpaid meal periods; or if unpaid break time is needed, the employee may work before or after their normal shift to make up the amount of time used during the unpaid break time(s) for the expression of breastmilk, as long as working beyond the established hours of their department/office is approved, in advance, by their supervisor, and supports the operational needs of the department.
+Employees may express milk during regularly scheduled paid break and paid/unpaid meal periods.
+If unpaid break time is needed, the employee may work before or after their normal shift to make up the amount of time used during the unpaid break time(s) for the expression of breastmilk, as long as working beyond the established hours of their department/office is approved, in advance, by their supervisor, and is consistent with the operational needs of the department.
 (Lactation Room access is available to the employee during the basic work week and any overtime or additional hours worked.)

-Requests must be made in advance to departmental supervisors or Human Resources representatives, as appropriate, and state the duration of the request, as well as the option that the employee chooses to elect from the above.
-The employee may alter their break choices during the period that they are requesting time to express breastmilk.
+Requests must be made in advance to departmental supervisors or Human Resources representatives, as appropriate, and should state the anticipated duration of the request, as well as the break/meal period option that the employee chooses to elect.
 If their needs change, they must submit such requests to their departmental supervisors or Human Resources representatives, as appropriate.
 Supervisors should remain flexible to accommodate those requests.

 The University will allow for reasonable break time at least once every three hours for no less than 30 minutes (plus travel time if needed) if requested by the employee.
 Please note that the time needed to express milk can exceed 30 minutes, and that the length of time may vary throughout the day.

-Supervisors should keep the variability of each person’s need in mind when working with the employee to manage their schedule.
-It is the supervisor’s responsibility to cultivate a supportive environment for breastfeeding employees so that they can adequately manage their lactation responsibilities.
+Supervisors should be flexible when working with the employee to manage their schedule.
 If there are issues relating to the scheduling of breaks for an employee to express milk, the supervisor should consult with Human Resources to explore options.

-Office of Work/Life Lactation Rooms: The Office of Work/Life maintains private, secure Lactation Rooms on all University campuses.
+Office of Work/Life Lactation Rooms: The Office of Work/Life maintains private, secure Lactation Rooms on all University campuses that are separate from the bathrooms, shielded from view and free from intrusion.
 A list of those spaces can be found on the Office of Work/Life website.
 These rooms are either equipped with or in close proximity to refrigerators for milk storage and sinks or microwaves for cleaning equipment.
 There is an online calendar sign up for the Lactation Rooms so that employees are able to find and reserve available spaces at the times or reasonably close to the times that they need to express milk.